vectordotdev/timber-ruby/README.md

 ## Overview

-Timber improves your logs so you can solve issues faster.
-There are no agents, special APIs, or locked away data; just better logging.
+Timber turns your raw text logs into rich events that can be consumed by the [Timber.io service](https://timber.io).
+There are no agents and no special APIs;

-Timber works by automatically by turning your raw text logs into rich structured events.
-It pairs with the [Timber Console](https://app.timber.io) to maximize your productivity, allowing you to _quickly_ find what you need so that you get back to doing what you do.
-With Timber you'll _always_ have the data you need to resolve issues.
+just better logging.

-To provide an example, Timber turns this:
+For example, Timber turns this:

 ```
 Sent 200 in 45.ms